Mama59/ovh-ui-angular/packages/oui-inline-adder/README.md

 <component-status cx-design="complete" ux="complete"></component-status>

-An inline Adder is used to present fields on a line.
+An Inline Adder is used to present fields on a line.
 The special feature of the inline Adder is that you can add lines as needed.
 By default, only one line is displayed in the Inline Adder.
 When a new line is added, it becomes read-only and another new line is created below it.

 ## Usage